esd-univr/python-template/README.md

 # Python Template

-This template contains the standard structure for a Python project for the Electronic Systems Design (ESD) research group at the University of Verona.
+This template contains the standard structure for a Python repository for the Glacier project.
 The template is designed to be used as a starting point for new python projects with support for dockerized development and deployment.

 ## Getting started